cs2113-s23/cs2113-s23.github.io/projects/project-2.md

 ### Public channels for testing

-To facilitate testing, we are hosting three channels you can connect to and interact with:
+To facilitate testing, we are hosting a channel you can connect to and interact with:

 ```
 host: 135.181.248.23 port: 8080